top of page

 Cave to coast

-Fuel up on Greek coffee and a delicious breakfast before heading out for a full day of exploring the Southwestern part of the island!
+Fuel up on Greek coffee and a delicious breakfast before heading out to explore Southwestern Crete!

 A pink sand beach on the west coast of Crete.